Skip to main content

 Request the full Energy Demand Scenarios presentation (FREE)

-How could mobility habits evolve across the 3 different scenarios?
+How could mobility habits evolve across the scenarios?
 What does it take to decarbonise transport?

 What will it take to decarbonise transport in France?

 As the car remains the primary mode of transport, electrifying the vehicle fleet is a key driver for decarbonising road transport.
-In EnerGreen scenario, the transition to battery electric vehicles is rapid and almost complete, aiming to replace both internal combustion and transitional engines such as hybrids and gas-powered cars, which are phased out by 2040.
-By 2050, 97% of France’s car fleet is electric—a radical transformation driven by EU regulations and zero-emission targets.
+In the EnerGreen scenario, the transition to battery electric vehicles (BEVs) is rapid and almost complete, aiming to replace internal combustion engines.
+From representing just 3% of the car fleet in 2025, electric cars scale to 98% (36 million cars) by 2050—a radical transformation driven by zero-emission targets.

 CAR FLEET EVOLUTION IN FRANCE – EnerGreen Scenario